NclRSE-Training/hpc-intro-rocket/episodes/13-scheduler.md

 ![The waiter scheduler](fig/restaurant_queue_manager.svg){caption="" alt="Compare a job scheduler to a waiter in a restaurant"}

-The scheduler used in this lesson is `r config$sched$name`.
-Although `r config$sched$name` is not used everywhere, running jobs is quite similar regardless of what software is being used.
+The scheduler used in this lesson is Slurm.
+Although Slurm is not used everywhere, running jobs is quite similar regardless of what software is being used.
 The exact syntax might change, but the concepts remain the same.